algunn/algunn.github.io/_pages/about.md

 * How can we measure the layer of grains being blown by wind in situ?
 * What types of continental slope failures can initiate turbidity currents?

-I have papers in review on the topics of:
+I have recent papers on the topics of:
 * How the extreme heat cycle influences the winds over dune fields
 * How the roughness of dunes influences the winds over dune fields